 The business can access financial expertise at the cost of a first-year accountant.
 This is one of the strongest points for a small or medium business to hire an outsourced CFO.

-For more on fractional and outsourced CFOs, check out this Podcast.
+For more, check out this Podcast.

 What Can The Outsourced CFO Do To Help Your Business?